First, the terminology behind Malartu

 We like to think of analytics on Malartu as a living organism.
 You navigate atoms (data points) to construct molecules (blocks), which together make up an organism (boards).
-Integrations keep the organism alive with data pumping, and it grows and learns over time.
+Integrations keep the organism alive with data pumping, and it grows and learns over time as you collaborate with your team, advisors, and other stakeholders, all on one platform.

 So let's define how each part of the organism is organized: